-• Prohibited Wireless Devices:
+Prohibited Wireless Devices:

-The use of wireless devices such such AIrPods, cell phones smart watches, and wireless earphones is prohibited on campus.
+The use of wireless devices such as AIrPods, cell phones, and wireless earphones is prohibited on campus.
 Use of such devices may lead to confiscation by the school according to the following:

-For 1^{st} , 2^{nd} , and 3^{rd} violation, please see table on page 35.
+For 1^{st} , 2^{nd} , and 3^{rd} violation, please see table on page 50.

 The school will not be held responsible for lost or damaged prohibited devices.
-Therefore, students must keep phones and smart watches at home.
+Therefore, students must keep phones at home.